 What is cashless visitors insurance?

 The exact phrase 'cashless insurance' is used in India by Indian insurance companies and people in India.
-Such exact wording is not used in the United States.
+This exact wording is not used in the United States.

-In any case, 'cashless insurance' is the insurance where you don't have to first pay upfront to the provider (hospital or doctor), but the provider can bill the insurance company directly and the plan pays the provider directly.
+In any case, 'cashless insurance' is insurance where you don't have to first pay upfront to the provider (hospital or doctor).
+Instead, the provider can bill the insurance company directly and the plan pays the provider directly.
 Therefore, the insured does not have to pay upfront and file for reimbursement later.

 Do you offer cashless visitors insurance?

 Yes.
 Many visitors insurance plans that we offer participate in the PPO (Preferred Provider Organization) network which is a network of hospitals and doctors all across the United States.
 When you visit the providers in the PPO network, they can bill the insurance company directly instead of you having to pay first and file for reimbursement later.

 Therefore, the right question to ask would be 'Do you offer visitors insurance that participates in PPO network?'.
 And the answer is, yes.

 If I buy cashless visitors insurance, does that mean you will cover it 100% and I don't have to pay anything?